List of natural satellites: Moons by primary

 Mercury, the smallest and innermost planet, has no moons, or at least none that can be detected to a diameter of 1.6 km.
 For a very short time in 1974, Mercury was thought to have a moon.

 Venus also has no moons, though reports of a moon around Venus have circulated since the 17th century.

-Earth has one Moon, the largest moon of any rocky planet in the Solar System.
+Earth has one Moon, the largest moon of any rocky planet in the Solar System and the largest body typically described as a moon that orbits anything in hydrostatic equilibrium in relation to the primary object by mass and diameter other than Charon and Pluto.
 Earth also has more than 20 known co-orbitals, including the asteroids 3753 Cruithne and 469219 Kamoʻoalewa, and the occasional temporary satellite, like 2020 CD3; however, since they do not permanently orbit Earth, they are not considered moons.
 (See Other moons of Earth and Quasi-satellite.)

 Mars has two known moons, Phobos and Deimos ("fear" and "dread", after attendants of Ares, the Greek god of war, equivalent to the Roman Mars).
 Searches for more satellites have been unsuccessful, putting the maximum radius of any other satellites at 90 m.

-Jupiter has 95 moons with known orbits; 72 of them have received permanent designations, and 57 have been named.
+Jupiter has 97 moons with known orbits announced; 72 of them have received permanent designations, and 57 have been named.
 Its eight regular moons are grouped into the planet-sized Galilean moons and the far smaller Amalthea group.
-They are named after lovers of Zeus, the Greek equivalent of Jupiter.
+They were named after lovers of Zeus, the Greek equivalent of Jupiter.
 Among them is Ganymede, the largest and most massive moon in the Solar System.
-Its 84 known irregular moons are organized into two categories: prograde and retrograde.
+The rest are irregular moons, which are organized into two categories: prograde and retrograde.
 The prograde satellites consist of the Himalia group and three others in groups of one.
 The retrograde moons are grouped into the Carme, Ananke and Pasiphae groups.